christoph-frick/springboot-groovy-vaadin-starter/README.rst

                    some black magic (annotated with comments) to make the different Gradle plugins play nicely together.
-Add Vaadin widgets/addons to the ``dependencies`` and be sure to exclude their transitive dependencies (see example there).
+Add Vaadin widgets/addons to the ``dependencies`` and be sure to exclude their transitive dependencies (see example there), then add them to the widgetset.

 :``config/codenarc/ruleset.groovy``: Default ruleset with few commented rules
                                      resulting in errors.